CESSProject/substats/documents/customized-and-extended.md

-# How to customized and extended components
+# How to customize and extend components

-目前我们的源码默认作为polkadot链的区块链浏览器，你也可以修改成其它链的浏览器，具体操作如下：
+Substats source code is based on polkadot.
+Developers can modify the code to get data from other chains.

-## 1. 修改后端服务RPC节点链接
+## 1. Modify the RPC node address

 This project supports most of the chain of polkadot ecosystem.
-You can switch as long as you modify the RPC node address in the configuration file :
+Developers can modify the RPC node address in the configuration file:

 [/webconfig.js](https://github.com/CESSProject/substats/blob/master/webconfig.js)

-And node RPC url config at :<br /> <https://github.com/CESSProject/substats/blob/a20719f77624a3f2658a3562cf041192500b7a89/webconfig.js#L13>
+RPC url config :<br /> <https://github.com/CESSProject/substats/blob/a20719f77624a3f2658a3562cf041192500b7a89/webconfig.js#L13>

-## 2. Clear database table
+## 2. Clean the database

 ``` bash
 npm run reset
 ```

-## 3. 修改前端UI
+## 3. Modify UI

-前端UI需要修改主色调，LOGO等
+The main color and the logo could be modified.
-当然也可以扩展现有组件
+At the same times, the components could be extended.

-源码位于 /ui/src/目录下
+The source code in /ui/src/

 ```bash
 ├──ui/